 Many of us entering the world of lock picking are looking to buy their first set of lock picks, however, the mass number of products flooding the market can sometimes seem daunting.
 On top of that do we really need all these picks?
-Do we really need to throw down $100 on a “quality” set of picks or can we obtain a functional lock pick set cheap?
+Do we really need to throw down $200 on a set with every pick know to man or can we obtain a functional lock pick set for cheap?
 If you have read my last post “What Are All These Picks For,” you will know to successfully pick most locks, we only need a few primary picks.
 So what is the ideal budget lock pick set?
 Let’s take a look!

 Let’s Talk Locks

 A lock pick set should be designed around the type of lock you want to compromise.
 There is a total of 11 different types of locks you could possibly encounter in North American.
 They are:

 - Pin Tumbler Locks (Pin Tumbler Locks Have Many Sub-Categories)

 - Car Locks (Car Locks Have Many Sub-Categories)

 Note: Paracentric locks are not on this list because there is no such thing.
 There are only paracentric keyways.
 A pin tumbler can have a paracentric keyway and still be a pin tumbler lock.